NHS Continuing Healthcare & young people: R (JP) v NHS Croydon (2020)

 Mr Justice Mostyn was not impressed – in fact he was more than a little perturbed by the health body’s ‘dogged’ refusal (to reinstate care during the proceedings), their ‘abstruse’ argument that the family were unable to appeal the decision, and their ‘singularly unfortunate’ and ‘hopelessly flawed’ decision-making process.
 Part of their rationale for refusal was that because he stopped breathing at night it was not therefore ‘unpredictable’!

 Will this judgment change anything?
 Absolutely not.
 Why not?
 Because there are no penalties for bad behaviour of this kind.
-Neither the Department of Health and Social Care / NHS England nor the Welsh Government / NHS in Wales have the slightest interest in this issue and judicial reviews of this kind come around once every decade at most – whereas decisions to refuse disabled children NHS Continuing Care funding happen daily up and down the country.
+Neither the Welsh Government or NHS in Wales, nor the Department of Health and Social Care or NHS England have the slightest interest in this issue and judicial reviews of this kind come around once every decade at most – whereas decisions to refuse disabled children NHS Continuing Care funding happen daily up and down the country.